linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Class Note 2- Debt Contracts Due to the Lack of Information Debt as a Promise and a Threat.md

 ---
 cssclasses:
 - academia
-title: "Class Note 2: Debt Contracts Due to the Lack of Information - Debt as a Promise and a Threat"
+title: 'Class Note 2: Debt Contracts Due to the Lack of Information - Debt as a Promise and a Threat'
 tags:
+- asset-backed-securities
+- banking-regulation
+- basel-accord
+- capital-adequacy
+- capital-budgeting
+- caplet
+- cds
-  - borrower_lender
+- coherent-risk-measure
-  - debt_contracts
+- conditional-var
-  - information_asymmetry
+- convexity-adjustment
-  - liquidation
+- counterparty-risk
-  - monitoring_costs
+- credit-default-swap
-  - renegotiation
+- credit-derivatives
-  - bankruptcy
+- credit-modeling
-  - covenant_enforcement
+- credit-rating
 aliases:
 - Borrower's Dilemma
 - Debt as Promise
 - Debt as Threat
 - Non-Monitored Debt
 - Information Problems in Debt
 key_concepts:
-  - Borrower's profitable project
-  - Borrower's underreported cash
-  - Debt in corporate control
-  - Lender's monitoring cost
-  - Lenders write a contract
-  - Optimal liquidation policy
+- Risk-neutral measures and martingale pricing
+- Martingale theory and change of measure
+- Duration analysis and interest rate risk management
+- Convexity adjustments and yield curve sensitivity
-  - Face value determination
+- Net present value (NPV) and investment evaluation
+- Credit default swaps (CDS) and credit risk modeling
+- Value at Risk (VaR) and tail risk measurement
+- Expected shortfall and coherent risk measures
+- Basel accords and banking regulation framework
-  - Monitoring and renegotiation value
+- Risk preference theory and utility functions
-  - Bankruptcy as penalty
-  - Financial contract optimization
+type: note
+status: active
+academic_level: graduate
+professional_application: theoretical
 ---

 # Class Note 2: Debt Contracts Due to the Lack of Information - Debt as a Promise and a Threat